Salomón Cohen Levy: Business ventures and investments

-In 2012, his company purchased the Spanish shopping mall Avenida M-40, which closed in 2010 due to the effects of the economic crisis of 2008.
+In 2012, his company purchased the Spanish shopping mall Avenida M-40, which closed in 2010 due to the 2008 financial crisis.
 Sambil was renovating it and planned to re-open it as an outlet center in the summer of 2015.
 It will be renamed Sambil Outlet Madrid.

 After his death on June 24, 2018, all Sambil shopping malls in the country closed their doors for three days as a sign of mourning.